Accessibility statement for NHS England

 Preparation of this accessibility statement

 This statement was initially prepared on December 12 2011.
-It was last reviewed on 6 February 2023.
+It was last updated on 9 July 2024.

 This website was last accessibility tested on September 2021.

-We are currently implementing changes based on this test and will update this page with new information about the improvements we make.
+We are currently in the discovery phase of work to refresh the NHS England website and improve accessibility.
+We will update this page with new information about the improvements we make.

 As part of our publishing policy, we carry out regular assessments and checks of documents and pages that are uploaded.